Mentorship Programs

 12. Check-in with mentors and mentees and measure outcomes

-The job of a mentoring program administrator is tireless.
+The job of a company mentorship program administrator is tireless.
 They must constantly review each pairing, gain insights into the positives, and address the negatives.
 Not keeping up with the program after launching is one of the tell-tale signs of a failing mentoring program.
 We recommend program admins keep a close eye on the program's affairs and offer support when necessary.

 Admins need to employ the measurement and evaluation process, which implies regular monitoring.
 They should also use metrics like signups, mentee and mentor goals, anecdotal feedback, and session feedback to measure the program's performance effectively.